Whalley Range, Manchester: History

 The residents never tried to incorporate the area as a separate local authority, as in the age of light-touch government they saw no need.
 The area was more or less equally divided between the Moss Side and Withington Urban Districts (some existing street furniture remains from that period).
 The urban district councils in turn sub-contracted some functions to Lancashire County Council, notably policing (see 'Murder most foul' below).
 Additionally the residents paid for a private police force, to collect tolls and protect property.
 This arrangement seemed to be quite effective, as the area rarely appears in Victorian and Edwardian crime reports, with the one exception below.
 The private police survived the elimination of toll-charging and incorporation into the City, only becoming defunct with the manpower shortages of the First World War.
 Residents to the south of the area could also call on the Cheshire Lines Committee Police and Manchester City Council maintained a park police.

 The unusual nature of the area has given rise to some myths, notably that no alcohol could be sold within it.
 Brooks was a High Church Anglican, so there was no religious reason for any restrictive covenants, rather a desire to keep up the tone of the area.
 Whalley Range had several private members' clubs (see the Carlton Club below), as well as a public hall and a cinema in Withington Road, at the end of Dudley Road.
-Also in Withington Road was the 'Caught on the Hop' pub on Withington Road, as well as the much older 'Whalley Hotel' at the Brooks's Bar corner of Upper Chorlton Road, and the 'Seymour', at the other end.
-All have now been either demolished or sold for other uses.
-The original plans for the area envisaged it as much larger.
-For instance, Hough End Crescent was meant to be an arc of very large houses, linking the ends of Alexandra and Withington Roads.
-This idea was made impossible by the difficulty of draining the area, and the later building of the railway.
+Also in Withington Road was the Caught on the Hop pub on Withington Road, as well as the much older Whalley Hotel, at the Brooks' Bar corner of Upper Chorlton Road, and the Seymour at the other end; all have now been either demolished or sold for other uses.

+The original plans for the area envisaged it as much larger; for instance, Hough End Crescent was meant to be an arc of very large houses, linking the ends of Alexandra and Withington Roads.
+This idea was made impossible by the difficulty of draining the area and the later building of the railway.
 Drainage difficulties are a feature of the area, as it was crossed by a large number of streams, some being notable as open sewers.
 Many roads are in fact built over culverts, notably Upper Chorlton Road and Brantingham Road.
-As late as the 1930s significant drainage work had to be carried out in the Manley Road area.
-Clarendon Road was built on the site of clay pits, and needed remedial work on gable-ends due to subsidence in the 1980s.
-Even today the remaining open brooks are regularly worked on to prevent flooding.
+As late as the 1930s, significant drainage work had to be carried out in the Manley Road area.
+Clarendon Road was built on the site of clay pits and needed remedial work on gable-ends due to subsidence in the 1980s.
+Even today, the remaining open brooks are regularly worked on to prevent flooding.